AincradOT/platform/README.md

 # Aincrad Platforming

-This repository holds the platform infrastructure for both Google Cloud Platform and the GitHub organisation.
+This repository holds the platform infrastructure for both Google Cloud Platform and the GitHub organization.

 It defines:

-- GCP organisation level layout and environment projects
+- GCP organization level layout and environment projects
 - Shared Terraform state backend with Google-managed encryption
 - CI service accounts with key-based authentication for GitHub Actions
-- GitHub organisation settings, core repositories, teams and branch protections
+- GitHub organization settings, core repositories, teams and branch protections

 Application and service repositories consume these platform.
 They do not modify them.